-I am an associate professor of Management and Organizations at the Stern School of Business, New York University.
-You can learn more about me by visiting my homepage.
+I am an associate professor of Management and Organizations at New York University's Stern School of Business.

 My Approach to Ethical Systems: